idedic/foleon-dev-tools/README.md

 ### 🗂 "Open in new tab..." section

 Here you can open things in a new tab.
-You can open the Dashboard, you can open current publication in the Editor or Previewer.
+You can open the Dashboard, you can open current doc in the Editor or Previewer.

 First, choose which application you want to open: **Editor, Previewer or Dashboard**.
 Based on selected application, different fields will appear below.